kaushik88/kaushik88.github.io/_posts/2016-07-16-seeking-out-advice.md

 4. Make Your Own Decision - As it is you who has to live with it and face the consequences.

-I really liked Seth Godin's [post](http://sethgodin.typepad.com/seths_blog/2014/05/good-advice.html) on this topic -
+You might also like Seth Godin's [post](http://sethgodin.typepad.com/seths_blog/2014/05/good-advice.html) on this topic -

 ---
 Good Advice is ...